U.S. crude, fuel stockpiles fall in most recent week -EIA

 Refinery crude runs USOICR=ECI rose by 123,000 barrels per day in the last week, EIA said.
 Refinery utilization rates USOIRU=ECI rose by 0.7 percentage points in the week.

-U.S. gasoline stocks USOILG=ECI fell by 1.7 million barrels in the week to 232.5 million barrels, the EIA said, compared with analysts' expectations in a Reuters poll for a 614,000-barrel drop.
+U.S. gasoline stocks USOILG=ECI fell by 1.7 million barrels in the week to 232.5 million barrels, the EIA said, compared with expectations for a 614,000-barrel drop.

-Distillate stockpiles USOILD=ECI, which include diesel and heating oil, fell by 3 million barrels in the week to 129.1 million barrels, versus expectations for a 1.9 million-barrel drop, the EIA data showed.
+Distillate stockpiles USOILD=ECI, which include diesel and heating oil, fell by 3 million barrels in the week, versus expectations for a 1.9 million-barrel drop.

-Net U.S. crude imports USOICI=ECI fell last week by 265,000 barrels per day, EIA said.
+Net U.S. crude imports USOICI=ECI fell last week by 265,000 barrels per day.

 ((david.gaffen@thomsonreuters.com; +1-646-223-6064; Reuters Messaging: david.gaffen.reuters.com@reuters.net))